apache/sedona/docs/api/sql/Optimizer.md

 WHERE ST_DistanceSpheroid(pointdf1.pointshape1,pointdf2.pointshape2) <= 2
 ```

+!!!warning
+	If you use `ST_DistanceSpheroid ` or `ST_DistanceSphere` as the predicate, the unit of the distance is meter.
+Currently, distance join with geodesic distance calculators work best for point data.
+For non-point data, it only considers their centroids.

 ## Broadcast index join

 Introduction: Perform a range join or distance join but broadcast one of the sides of the join.
 This maintains the partitioning of the non-broadcast side and doesn't require a shuffle.